 - Collecting snuffers: most certainly worth the candle.

 - Brass skimmers, ladles and slices of the late 17th and 18th centuries and their marks.

 - Not a Eureka moment: the Eureka or Latin verse machine.

 - The Tula fireplace at the V&A and a new acquisition for the collections.

 - A can of base metal worms: John Jewsbury & Co., Pearson Page & Co. and Pearson Page Jewsbury.

 - Candle gadgetry.

 - From Pigs to Dragons: English and Welsh Japanned metalware 1730 – 1930.

-The Autumn meeting for 2017 was held on Sunday October 1st at North Warnborough Village Hall.
+The Spring meeting for 2018 will be held on Sunday March 4th at North Warnborough Village Hall.